 This is obviously going to vary based on your career, company, location, and relationship with your boss, but I think there are some things to consider across the board.

 What to Consider Before Choosing Your Outfit For the Work Holiday Party at Your Boss’s House

-The shoes.
-When I’m going to a house party, I’m never quite sure whether or not the host will ask us to remove our shoes, so I hate to wear an outfit that is at all dependent on the shoes.
+The shoes: When I’m going to a house party, I’m never quite sure whether or not the host will ask us to remove our shoes, so I hate to wear an outfit that is at all dependent on them.
 For example, think about the outfit you’d put together if you planned to wear over-the-knee boots — and then subtract the boots.

 Even if you DO keep shoes on, I could see some stilettos being difficult to wear, snagging on looser carpets or rugs, so if you’re prone to tripping those might not be the shoes for you.

 How casual or dressy: This is always tricky, and I’d probably go for a middle road unless explicitly directed otherwise with a dress code.
 Pants and sweater in a holiday-ish color: yes.
 Jeans and sequin-heavy top: maybe?
 (Ugly Christmas Sweater: maybe!)
 Leather pants: know your office.

 (Skirts and dresses come back to the shoe question for me — I tend to think heels are an integral part of those outfits, but your mileage may vary.)